These are links for moving within this page

 Vol.8 (January 2009)

-Main theme
+Main Theme

 Eco-products

 From an environmental perspective, perhaps the most environmentally friendly way to live is to abandon the "convenient lifestyle" that symbolizes modern times.
 However, it is also true that it is difficult for us, who have become accustomed to a convenient world, to give up everything, and there is a strong desire for the development of products with a lower environmental impact and the widespread use of such products.
-In this issue, we consider environmentally friendly manufacturing and eco-products.
+In this issue, we have considered environmentally friendly manufacturing and eco-products.

 Rei Kikukawa